fjfdct/Perl_exerciese/BegPerl_Chap02.md

 '"Hi," said Jack.
 "Have you read Slashdot today?"'
 "Stop!"
 He cried.

 7. **Here-document**: specified large amount of string.
 Start with **\"<<\"** directly followed by custom label and no space between.
 End marker in the name of custom label is found at the beginning at a line.
 By default it works like a doube-quoted string.
 In order to make it work like a single-quoted string, surround the **label** (not the end marker!) in single quotes.
+Do not put a semicolon after the end marker.

+e.g.3
+#! usr/bin/env perl -w
+use warnings;
+print<<'Marker';
+This is a short text for testing here-document.
+Attention: end marker should not be surrounded by single quotes or followed by a semicolon.
+**Marker**